Pulsar timing in the Galactic Center: Results

-The procedures introduced in the previous sections to compute TOAs for pulsars around a SMBH described by the Schwarzschild spacetime, also allows for an interesting comparison between results of the fully relativistic procedure (described in Section \ref{sec:timing_strong}) and the ones obtained using formulas that rely on the first-order post-Newtonian approximation, and are implemented in all current codes devoted to TOA analysis \cite{Edwards2006, Hobbs2006, Luo2021}, described in Section \ref{sec:timing_tempo}.
-Specifically, for a given set of orbital and intrinsic parameters we compute a geodesic orbit for the pulsar covering one full orbital period, by numerical integration of Eqs. \eqref{eq:spherically_symmetric_geodesic_1}-\eqref{eq:spherically_symmetric_geodesic_2}.
-We sample emission proper times over the considered period and, at those positions on the orbit, we apply our fully relativistic methodology to compute the corresponding TOA at the distant observer's location.
-At the same time, we consider a PN orbit as described in \cite{Damour1986}, upon considering an infinite mass ratio between the test particle and the companion.
-We then consider emission times corresponding to the same pulses in the pulse sequence as those used for the fully relativistic calculation, and, from the position of the pulsar at these instants of time, we compute PN TOAs, using Eq. \eqref{eq:post_newtonian}.
+The procedures introduced in the previous sections to compute TOAs for pulsars around a SMBH described by the Schwarzschild spacetime, also allows for an interesting comparison between results of the fully relativistic approach (described in Section \ref{sec:timing_strong}) and the ones obtained using formulas that rely on the post-Newtonian approximation, and are implemented in all current codes devoted to TOA analysis \cite{Edwards2006, Hobbs2006, Luo2021}, described in Section \ref{sec:timing_tempo}.
+Specifically, for a given set of orbital and intrinsic parameters, we compute a geodesic orbit for the pulsar covering one full orbital period, by numerical integration of Eqs. \eqref{eq:spherically_symmetric_geodesic_1}-\eqref{eq:spherically_symmetric_geodesic_2}.
+We sample emission proper times over the considered period and, at those positions on the orbit, we apply our fully relativistic methodology to compute the corresponding photon propagation time, $\Delta t_\textrm{GR}$, at the distant observer's location.
+At the same time, we consider a PN orbit as described in \cite{Damour1986} {with the same set of orbital parameters}.
+We then consider emission times corresponding to the same pulses in the pulse sequence as those used for the fully relativistic calculation, and, from the PN-predicted position of the pulsar at these instants of time, we compute the PN estimate of the photon propagation time, $\Delta t_\textrm{PN}$, using Eq. \eqref{eq:post_newtonian}.
 Since we are using harmonic coordinates for the geodesic integration, we can directly compare the two estimates of the propagation time, as the two are expressed in the same coordinate system.
-A useful way to assess the difference between the two methodologies is to consider the maximum amplitude, over the considered period, of the difference between the PN and the fully relativistic photon propagation time.
-Due to the way current timing codes compute the pulse phase, and thus the residuals, from the coordinate time of observation of any pulse (see Section \ref{sec:timing_tempo}), whenever the discrepancy that we are computing surpasses the pulsar intrinsic period, it implies the failure of the PN-based timing formulas to correctly identify the emission pulse within the pulse sequence, and thus, the failure of the whole timing procedure in obtaining phase-connected residuals.
-The results of this analysis are shown in Figure \ref{fig:pn_vs_pygro_timing}, which illustrates the maximum discrepancy over one orbital period between the PN approximation and the fully relativistic approach for pulsar timing around a SMBH.
-The results consider the mass of Sgr A* and include two cases: circular orbits (left panel) and a highly eccentric S2-like orbit with $e = 0.88$ (right panel).
-For both cases, discrepancies are calculated across a range of semi-major axes, $a \in [50,30000]M$ (or $[2,1300]$ AU for Sgr A*), and for three orbital inclinations.
-A key feature highlighted in the figure is the significant impact of orbital inclination on timing discrepancies, with edge-on orbits showing the largest deviations due to pronounced strong lensing effects.
-Even for an orbit with same semi-major axis and inclination as S2 the resulting discrepancy is of order $10^{-1}$ s, three orders of magnitude above the nominal SKA sensibility, and thus potentially able to spoil the ability to perform timing with current techniques.
-For smaller semi-major axes and more eccentric orbits, this effect is even more drastic, emphasizing the importance of fully relativistic modeling for precise timing near SMBHs and the failure of the PN approximation to appropriately account for the fully non linear effects of General Relativity.
+We do this by computing the amplitude of the residuals between the PN and the fully relativistic photon propagation time over the considered orbital period, defined as